 Vlkolinec © Juloml

-Slovakia is famous for its folk architecture - medieval houses and churches, often built from logs that are joined without nails - and the small town of Vlkolinec is the best place in Slovakia to experience this unique cultural sight.
-Located about three hours from Bratislava, near the Czech Republic border, Vlkolinec is a UNESCO World Heritage Site, and a must-see for tourists who are interested in European history and the folklore of the people of the Carpathian Mountains.
-The town (whose name derives from the Slovak word for 'wolf') is set in a picturesque alpine landscape, and features about 45 of the distinctive wooden houses, numerous carved wooden statues, and a museum exhibiting the instruments that were used during the construction of the town.
-There is also a Baroque chapel with a wooden belfry to marvel at.
-Vlkolinec is one of Slovakia's premier tourist destinations.
+With a name derived from the Slovak word for 'wolf', the town is set in a picturesque alpine landscape and features around 45 of the distinctive wooden houses, numerous carved wooden statues, and a museum exhibiting the instruments that were used during the construction of the town.
+There is also a Baroque chapel with a wooden belfry.
+Vlkolínec is one of Slovakia's premier tourist destinations and not to be missed.